-Motorhome, camper, travel trailer, or fifth wheel – if your RV has a water heater, you need to maintain it.
+Motorhome, camper, travel trailer, or fifth wheel – if your RV has a water heater, you need to maintain it, including a regular flush.

 It’s a good idea to inspect your RV water heater at least twice a year.
 If you live someplace where you store it in the off-season, the best two times to inspect the water heater would be just before storing it, and as part of your de-winterization.

 You’ll find your water heater inside an access panel on the outside of your RV.
 Although tankless water heaters are gaining popularity for RV’s, your heater will most likely be the variety with a tank.
 Your RV water heater will use propane, electricity, or a combination of electricity and propane to heat the water.